 But putting aside my personal reaction, from a technical world-building perspective, there is a flaw here.
 So I want to address the following question: How could a writer construct a fantasy world in which happy same-sex relationships seem believable?

-As always when it comes to writing, I think it’s useful to look at some examples.
-Some of the best examples of a secondary fantasy world that includes openly gay characters who are not oppressed are the Riverside novels by Ellen Kushner.4 I’ve only read the first two, Swordspoint and The Privilege of the Sword, but they provide plenty to discuss here.
+As always when it comes to writing, I think it's useful to look at some examples.
+Some of the best examples of a secondary fantasy world that includes openly gay characters who are not oppressed are the Riverside novels by Ellen Kushner. ((Disclaimer: I really love these books and I've had the privilege of eating Thai food with Ellen a couple of times.
+She's awesome!
+But I swear her books are boss in this case.))
+I've only read the first two, Swordspoint and The Privilege of the Sword, but they provide plenty to discuss here.

-They’re set in a Renaissance-ish world in which duels of honor are fought by swordsmen.
+They're set in a Renaissance-ish world in which duels of honor are fought by swordsmen.
 One of those swordsmen is Richard St. Vier.
-At the beginning of Swordspoint, it’s not completely clear that St. Vier is in a sexual relationship with another man.
+At the beginning of Swordspoint, it's not completely clear that St. Vier is in a sexual relationship with another man.
 At least, this is my interpretation of the book.
-At first, St. Vier and his lover seem to be merely roommates5 or friends.
+At first, St. Vier and his lover seem to be merely roommates ((In the plainest sense, as in sharing a set of rooms, not in the wink-wink nudge-nudge contemporary American sense of code for homosexual lovers.)) or friends.
 But as the story develops, Kushner seems to lead the reader to a sense of dawning understanding about their relationship.

 In Swordspoint especially, I think "subtlety" is done very well.
 Kushner is quite subtle about St. Vier's relationship at first, but she amps up the clarity through a succession of increasingly revealing scenes until the reader comes to understand that St. Vier and his friend are actually lovers.
 This overcomes the first hurdle: slowly convincing readers that gay people could exist in the fantasy world.